mjaschen/collmex/README.md

 ## Compatibility

-The Collmex PHP SDK requires PHP >= 5.5.9.
-If you're still using an older PHP version, you can install the 0.4 branch for PHP 5.4 compatibility or the 0.3 branch for PHP 5.3 compatibility.
+The Collmex PHP SDK requires PHP >= 5.6.
+If you're still using an ancient PHP version, you can install older versions of the Collmex PHP SDK:

+- for PHP 5.5 compatibility: use the 0.6.x branch (`composer require mjaschen/collmex:~0.6.0`)
+- for PHP 5.4 compatibility: use the 0.4.x branch (`composer require mjaschen/collmex:~0.4.0`)
+- for PHP 5.3 compatibility: use the 0.3.x branch (`composer require mjaschen/collmex:~0.3.0`)

 New features will only go into the master.

 ## Usage/Examples